-The chalk at Houghton Quarry is from the Cenomanian and lower Turonian Stages of the Upper Cretaceous.
+The chalk at Houghton Quarry is Totternhoe Stone Member from the Grey Chalk Subgroup (Cenomanian and lower Turonian Stages) of the Upper Cretaceous.

 We recommend that hard hats are worn at all times at this location.
 During the spring and summer, paths may be overgrown and slippery.
 New safety notices have been put up and the west entrance now has bollards to stop off road motorcyclists, but keep an eye open for any motorcycles that may be present.

 You will need a hammer and chisels for this location, although fossils can also be picked by turning over small rocks on the quarry floor.